-Links and resources for the 7 movies in the Tear Jerkers series I’m giving at DEAR on Tuesdays at noon, starting on January 13, 2026, and then continuing on selected Tuesdays through April 14.
+Links and resources for the 7 movies in the Tear Jerkers series I gave at DEAR on Tuesdays at noon, starting on January 13, 2026, and then continuing on selected Tuesdays through April 14.

 Random Harvest (1942)